Soviet invasion of Poland

-The Soviet invasion of Poland was a military operation by the Soviet Union without a formal declaration of war.
+The Soviet invasion of Poland was a military conflict by the Soviet Union without a formal declaration of war.
 On 17 September 1939, the Soviet Union invaded Poland from the east, 16 days after Nazi Germany invaded Poland from the west.
 Subsequent military operations lasted for the following 20 days and ended on 6 October 1939 with the two-way division and annexation of the entire territory of the Second Polish Republic by Nazi Germany and the Soviet Union.
 This division is sometimes called the Fourth Partition of Poland.
 The Soviet (as well as German) invasion of Poland was indirectly indicated in the "secret protocol" of the Molotov–Ribbentrop Pact signed on 23 August 1939, which divided Poland into "spheres of influence" of the two powers.
 German and Soviet cooperation in the invasion of Poland has been described as co-belligerence.